 Computing at St Mary's

+Our units are sequenced and progressive, giving particular attention to fundamental concepts and are built on prior knowledge.
 This curriculum will introduce some children to the world of computing, whilst enhancing the skills others may already have.
 We believe it is vital to prepare our children for their future endeavours, by equipping them with a computing curriculum that is rich in fundamental computer sciences, together with the confidence to use their practical skills to become active participants in the digital world.

 We also believe it is important for children to become accustomed to technological language, therefore teachers are encouraged to use topic-specific language and vocabulary.
 To fully enrich our children in the realistic world of technology, local experts will be invited into school, to enhance their learning experience, which will support our journey in creating competent and confident creative users of information and communication technology.